 Apply for the Certificate of Teaching Excellence

 Students wishing to apply for the Certificate of Teaching Excellence must teach for AT LEAST THREE FULL SEMESTERS as an instructor of record or equivalent and submit:

 1. Minimum of 2 Recommendations

-Each applicant must submit a minimum of two recommendations — one from their department chair and one from their mentor. *You must collect digital copies of your letters so that you can upload them into iCollege.
+Each applicant must submit a minimum of two recommendations in iCollege — one from their department chair and one from their mentor. *You must collect digital copies of your letters so that you can upload them into iCollege.

 2. Create a Digital Portfolio

-Applicants must also create an online teaching portfolio on a WordPress site or another site of the candidate’s choosing that includes the following documentation:
+Applicants must also create an online teaching portfolio on a GSU site, Google site, WordPress site, or another site of the candidate’s choosing that includes the following documentation:

 - A statement of your philosophy of teaching and learning.